OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 In this code, we introduce a new concept: the object oriented programming (OOP).
 We will take a look at some of the key elements of OOP: classes, objects, constructors and class members.

-// introduce the use of classes in arduino sketches: create a class to control servos
-//  - need to pass in the signal pin number & minimum and maximum pulse widths in the constructor
-//    -> do this in the setup() function
-//    -> the constructor should calculate the pulse width change for each degree - should be a class member
-//  - function where you pass in an angle and it programs the duty cycle for the pin of the servo
-//  implementation details:
-//    - will need to define the class at the beginning of the sketch
-//    - have two global objects of the class
-//    - instantiate the two global objects in the setup function
-//    - will be available for use once the setup function is run

 ##### Object Oriented Programming